Winter 2022 Newsletter

 He completed his career at the Brookings Institution in Washington.
 Dave has a law degree from George Washington University.
 He served for eight years (four terms) as an elected Advisory Neighborhood Commissioner, in Washington, DC, representing the section of the Capitol Hill neighborhood where he and Lori lived.
 They have two grown children.

 Dave is a volunteer with the Falmouth Service Center, a curler at the Cape Cod Curling Club, and a member of the Upper Cape Camera Club.
-He is in his seventh year as a member of Board of the Museum of African American History in Boston.
+He served for nine years as a member of Board of the Museum of African American History in Boston.
+He is a member of the Falmouth Charter Review Committee.
 He joined the Falmouth Housing Trust Board in July 2017.

 Kevin and his wife Brooke raised their three children in Falmouth, and Kevin’s wife still works in the Falmouth Public Schools.
 “Falmouth has been very good to my family, and I feel fortunate we made our home in such a beautiful place.
 I decided to join the Trust Board to give back to my community, and help other young families enjoy what mine did by living in Falmouth.”

 Joanne O’Sullivan is a real estate attorney who has been practicing law in Falmouth since 1995.
 She is a self described “wash-ashore” living on Cape Cod for close to 20 years.
 Joanne grew up in South Boston, and graduated from the University of Chicago and Boston College Law School.
 Attorney O’Sullivan has been a sole practitioner for the past six years.
 She is married and her children are enrolled in the Falmouth Public Schools.
 Ms. O’Sullivan joined the FHT Board of Directors in 2009 and became Vice President in 2011.